rick-ssa/trafic-lights/README.md

-# Getting Started with Create React App
+# Traffic Light - Project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project has an educational purpose for anyone learning React with Typescript.

+Create a traffic light to understand the componetization and reuse of these components

 ## Available Scripts